-The history of Carménère is special.
-Recognized as the most complex of grapes at the time of achieving its maturation, it suffered more than any stock from the effects of the phylloxera plague that between 1860 and 1870 affected wine grapes in Europe, and France in particular, from which the strain originates.
-The disaster was so huge that the French, tired of the complexities of its cultivation, decided to stop growing Carménère, after which it was thought that it had disappeared forever.
+The history of Carménère is very special.
+Recognized as the most complex of grapes iwhen it comes to achieving its maturity, this is because it suffered more than any strain from the effects of the phylloxera plague, which affected wine grapes in Europe between 1860 and 1870, and France in particular, where this strain comes from.
+The disaster was so huge that the French, tired of the complexities of its cultivation, decided to stop growing Carménère, and later it was thought that it had disappeared forever.

-Ten years before, however, some rootstock of this grape had been sent to Chile.
-As a result of the crisis that Europe was undergoing at the time, a large number of enologists emigrated from Europe to this South American country, giving a vigorous boost to the emerging and already powerful Chilean winemaking industry.
+Ten years before this happened, however, some rootstock of this grape had been sent to Chile.
+As a result of the crisis that Europe was going through at the time, a large number of enologists emigrated from Europe to Chile, giving a vigorous boost to the emerging and already powerful Chilean winemaking industry.

-Notwithstanding, and in spite of the mass presence in the country of highly qualified persons, Carménère was ignored.
+Notwithstanding, and in spite of the mass presence of highly qualified professionals in the country, Carménère was ignored.
 The reason?
 Nobody noticed its presence and it was planted together with Merlot and Cabernet strains, so that for many years it was sold as one of these varieties.

 More than a century went by before the secret of this grape became unveiled.
-Up till then just a few samples had been kept for academic studies at the University of Bordeaux, the region in France where it had once been produced on a large scale.
-Specifically in 1991, French ampelographer Claude Vallat indicated that some of the Merlot that Chile was producing was not actually a Merlot, but he was unable to establish what stock it really belonged to.
+Up until then just a few samples had been kept for academic studies at the University of Bordeaux, the region in France where it had once been produced on a large scale.
+Specifically in 1991, French ampelographer Claude Vallat pointed out that some of the Merlot that Chile was producing was not actually Merlot, but he was unable to establish what stock it really belonged to.

-“In 1992, we found in the wine guide that the Merlot that we blind-tasted had a greenish taste, a taste of peppers that is indicative of an immature wine and is an essential characteristic of Carménère.
-We looked for all possible explanations: that maybe it was the soil, maybe it was the climate…”, says Héctor Vergara, chair of the Chilean Sommeliers’ Association.
+“In 1992, we found in the wine guide that the Merlot that we blind-tasted had a greenish taste, a scent of peppers that is indicative of an immature wine, which is an essential feature of Carménère.
+We looked for all possible explanations: that maybe it was the soil, maybe it was the climate…”, says Héctor Vergara, head of the Chilean Sommeliers’ Association.

 But it was not an easy process.
 “The change was gradual, because for a start all the Carménère strains were normally planted in the same place as the Merlot grapes”, says Vergara.
 “A complex process was involved, first separating the stock, then planting it and certifying that it really was Carménère”, the sommelier adds.